DoD-Platform-One/bigbang/docs/developer/package-integration/helm-standards.md

 ## Kubernetes Objects

-These requirements for the kubernetes components come from the Kubernetes STIG, Kubesec.io and other best practices
+These requirements for the kubernetes components come from the Kubernetes STIG, Kubesec.io and other best practices.

 * Resource Limits and Requests set for cpu and memory and they are [Guaranteed QoS](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/#create-a-pod-that-gets-assigned-a-qos-class-of-guaranteed)
 * Containers are not run in privileged mode